Swimming is often considered one of the best exercise options. Typically, children start swimming...

 Wear the Right Shoes

-Running is a high-impact activity, which means that it places a lot of stress on your joints and bones.
-As you get older, your joints may not be as resilient as they once were, so it's important to choose shoes that will provide enough support and cushioning.
+Running is a high-impact activity that places a lot of stress on your joints and bones.
+As you age, your joints may not be as resilient as they once were, so choosing shoes that provide enough support and cushioning is essential.
 Look for shoes that are specifically designed for running, and make sure to replace them every few hundred miles to avoid injury.
-Click here to learn more about shoe-shopping!

 Start Slow